 French Bulldogs are one of the nicest, most amusing and amiable of all dog breeds.
-The Frenchie is a perfect apartment dog that is clean, easy to groom and sheds very little.
+The Frenchie is a perfect apartment dog that is clean, easy to groom, very quiet and sheds very little.

 This Bulldog is easy to train and doesn’t require a lot of exercise.
 Frenchies like to be the centre of attention but do make good family pets and will tolerate children.

 These Bulldogs will do best with an older couple without children or other pets to compete for their affection.

 This breed is entirely suitable for novice or first-time dog owners.
 French Bulldogs can even adapt to being left alone during the day if they receive lots of attention before and after work.

 Frenchies are temperature sensitive and must be protected from overheating during the summer and cold during the winter.